flaneurette/UX.js/README.md

 An example how to bind to classes.
 #### magic-curtain.html
 An example to show and hide objects in HTML
+#### magic-menu.html
+An example showing a menu, dynamically generated with Magic.js
 #### magic-zebra.html
 An example showing a zebra, dynamically generated with Magic.js
 #### magic-active.html